yunusyurtturk/fdal/README.md

 	- Subscription to changes
 	- Querying

 So instead of directly using Firestore or Realtime Database's API, I made an abstraction layer for these 2 database solutions and provide common functionalities through it.
-Make sure to read Warning! section!

 ### Aim of Library
 Without changing any logic, switch database service with one line of code change.